-Today, Pat is a free-lance writer, photographer, naturalist, educator, lecturer, tour leader, and wildlife garden consultant.
+Today, Pat is a free-lance writer, photographer, naturalist, educator, lecturer, tour leader, and wildlife habitat / conservation gardening educator.

 Pat is a passionate advocate and wildlife habitat / conservation gardener for butterflies, moths, bees (all pollinators), birds, dragonflies, frogs, toads, and other critters.
 Pat has taught gardening for wildlife workshops and led tours of private wildlife gardens for over 30 years.
 Sutton’s own wildlife garden is a “teaching garden” featured in many programs, workshops, and garden tours.

 Pat and Clay Sutton’s wildlife habitat was one of 15 “Birdy Backyard All-Stars” featured in Bill Thompson III’s book, Bird Homes and Habitats (published in 2013) and was one of 29 gardens featured in Nancy Berner and Susan Lowry’s book, Gardens of the Garden State (published in 2014).